dse/old-timey-mono-font/README.md

 ## Languages Supported

-According to <https://googlefonts.github.io/shaperglot/>.
+At least according to <https://googlefonts.github.io/shaperglot/>.
 As in, I dragged the font there and copied the list of languages it had yellow or green indicating full coverage.

 ### Latin